KiboOst/php-devoloDHC/README.md

 - Timers (get)
 - Rules (get)

+Changing settings will appear in Devolo web interface / Apps daily diary with your account as usual.

 Feel free to submit an issue or pull request to add more.

 **This isn't an official API | USE AT YOUR OWN RISK!**